As a Plant Operator, you will use heavy machinery to construct or cross obstacles and keep our troops and equipment moving.

 Job on deployment

 A key part of the Plant Operators role on deployment is the concept of 'winning resources'.
-This is where Army Engineers take an existing natural or disused resources and make them usable for Army operations, such a securing a fresh water supply or recycling construction materials to create temporary runways or tracks.
+This is where Army Engineers take an existing natural or disused resources and make them usable for Army operations, such a securing quarrying material or recycling construction materials to create temporary runways or tracks.

 Career progression and training

 As your career progresses, you will become a fully qualified plant supervisor.
 This includes greater responsibility as you manage a variety of tasks and construction sites.
 You will develop leadership, project management, and teaching skills to enable you to oversee and assist others in the trade and organisation.
-Over the course of your career you will be tasked outside of the plant trade environment, providing further variety and challenges.
+Over the course of your career you will have opportunities to work outside of the plant trade , providing further variety and challenges.

 Upon successful enlistment into the Army you will be posted to Waiouru Army base.
 Here you will do 16 weeks of basic military training to find out if you have what it takes to be in the Army, and learn various subjects including: